rstyczynski/CacheApp/README.md

 ## 2. Deploy CacheWebClient-1.0.0-SNAPSHOT on WebLogic Application servers

-Use WebLogic console to deploy CacheWebClient-1.0.0-SNAPSHOT on WebLogic Application servers.
+Use WebLogic console to deploy CacheWebClient-1.0.0-SNAPSHOT on storage disabled Application servers.

 After deployment you should see lines similar to presented below in server's log.